 Learning from Cultural Reference Groups.
 Actors in uncertain and information poor environments rationally seek information relevant to their own policy context.
 Learning takes place at least partially through analogy, and lessons are viewed as more relevant the extent to which a foreign case is viewed as analogous.
-The IPE literature readily distinguishes between "advanced industrial," "emerging," and "developing" countries but completely overlooks a far more salient identity marker that may shape the emulation process: cultural similarity.
+The IPE literature readily distinguishes between "advanced industrial,"

+"emerging," and "developing" countries, but completely overlooks a far more salient identity marker that may shape the emulation process: cultural similarity.

-Cultural propinquity is a nonobvious yet highly plausible explanation for policy emulation, even in as material an issue area as international finance.
+Cultural propinquity is a non-obvious yet highly plausible explanation for policy emulation, even in as material an issue area as international finance.
 Cultural factors underlie economic and financial structures to a greater extent than is often realized.
-Granato, Inglehart, and Leblang (1996) have shown that cultural values are important to economic development.
-Cargill and Parker (2001, 2) note, in their study of financial liberalization in China, that China adopted the Japanese style of finance for "shared cultural and historical reasons."
+Granato, Inglehart and Leblang (1996) have shown that cultural values are important to economic development.
+Cargill and Parker (2001:2) note in their study of financial liberalization in China that China adopted the Japanese style of finance for "shared cultural and historical reasons."
 The experience of Egypt with financial liberalization is typically cited as the appropriate source of lessons for "Arab banking systems" (Wahba and Mohieldin 1998).
-Indeed, a new generation of research explores the ways in which culture has reasserted itself despite the globalization of markets (Beng-Huat 1999; Chun 2000; Goff 2000).
+Indeed, a new generation of research explores the ways in which culture has reasserted itself despite the globalization of markets (Goff 2000; Chun 2000; Beng-Huat 1999).

-Unlike organizational sociologists, who have concentrated on the apparently nonrational adoption of policy models reflecting "world culture" (Meyer and Rowan 1977; Powell and DiMaggio 1991; Scott and Meyer 1994), we argue that cultural emulation reflects reasonable efforts to learn from the most appropriate available examples of policy innovation.
-We are interested in testing a constructivist-inspired hypothesis: Ideas about appropriate models are likely to reflect deep identity concerns (Checkel 1993; Risse-Kappen 1994; Ruggie 1975).
-Sociologists have long assumed that shared beliefs and values shape the channels along which ideas flow (Rogers 1995, 274).
-In fact, the voluminous literature on diffusion and social influence has found that entities that share similar cultural attributes tend to adopt the same practices.
-This is true not only of individual behavior like teen smoking (Coleman 1960) and voting (Brady and Sniderman 1985; Lupia and McCubbins 1998) but also of collective behavior with respect to corporations (Davis and Greve 1997), nonprofit organizations (Mizruchi 1989), states within federations (Walker 1969; Rose 1993), and indeed nationstates (Deutsch 1953).
+Unlike organizational sociologists who have concentrated on the apparently non-rational adoption of policy models reflecting "world culture" (Meyer and Rowan 1977, Powell and DiMaggio 1991, Scott and Meyer 1994), we argue that cultural emulation reflects reasonable efforts to learn from the most appropriate available examples of policy innovation.
+We are interested in testing a constructivist-inspired hypothesis: ideas about appropriate models are likely to reflect deep identity concerns (Ruggie 1975, Checkel 1993, Risse-Kappen 1994).
+Sociologists have long assumed that shared beliefs and values shape the channels along which ideas flow (Rogers 1995:274).
+In fact, the voluminous literature on diffusion and social influence has found that entities which share similar cultural attributes tend to adopt the same practices.
+This is true not only of individual behavior like teen smoking (Coleman 1960) and voting (Lupia and McCubbins 1998, Brady and Sniderman 1985) but also of collective behavior with respect to corporations (Davis and Greve 1997), non-profit organizations (Mizruchi 1989), states within federations (Walker 1969, Rose 1993), and indeed nation-states (Deutsch 1953).
 The most plausible explanation of this finding is that actors negotiating a complex set of political choices regard the actions of actors with perceived common values as a useful guide to their own behavior.